 For most people, the path from addicted to recovery is not a straight one.
 You use a little, surge to using more, then go back to using a little.
 Some use, stop, use, and stop over and over again before they realize they’re not able to get and stay clean on their own.
 Others go back and forth debating if they’re addicted.
 Then there are those who know that their drug use is a problem, but they’re just not ready to make the necessary changes.

 When it comes to getting sober, understanding the stages of change and their role in addiction allows you to move forward and overcome your biggest obstacles in recovery.
-If you’re ready to change and live a life of sobriety, call 800-654-0987 now to talk to someone who can help you find the treatment you need to be successful.

 The first stage of change, precontemplation is when the addict or alcoholic is not receptive—at all—to recovery.
 They tell themselves that they are not addicted, that drugs are not negatively impacting their lives, and they’re not ready to make any necessary changes or to move towards recovery.